prisms-center/phaseField/README.md

 cmake .
 make -j <nprocs>
 ```
-This will generate two executable files: `main-release` and `main-debug`.
+This will generate two executable files: `main` and `main-debug`.
 Debug and release are compiler configurations.
 Debug mode is slower, but contains less optimiziations and more meaningful error messages.
 This makes it ideal for application/model code development.
 Release mode has less "safety features" and meaningful error messages, with more optimizations (faster runtime).

 Debug execution (serial runs):
 ```bash